kejek/legislature/README.md

 ## Getting Started

-Download the entire contents of checkout_board to local machine.
+Download the entire contents of legislature to local machine.
-Using CMD on terminal navigate to the base directory (checkout_board) and use "python manage.py runserver" to run the application.
+Using CMD on terminal navigate to the base directory (legislature) and use "python manage.py runserver" to run the application.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites/Installing